The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 Neutral Years: 2009, 2010

 Think of 2009 and 2010 as the Tahoe’s clumsy teenage years.
 Not terrible, not fantastic.
-Chevy had ironed out some kinks by then, making these solid, if uninspiring, choices.
+Chevy had ironed out some kinks by then, making these solid, if unremarkable, choices.
 They’re the SUV equivalent of a ham sandwich – gets the job done, but won’t blow your mind.

 Worst Years: 2007, 2008, 2011